LucianoHanna/wp-simple-user-logger/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Logs will automatically be created in your uploads directory

+== Filebeat Integration ==

+The plugin provides a sample Filebeat configuration file (filebeat-configuration-example.yaml) preconfigured to ship logs to Elasticsearch.
+The configuration includes proper parsing for all logged activities, field mappings, and event categorization.

 == Changelog ==

 = 1.0.0 =